nandishns/Automated-Data-synchronization/README.md

 - **Error Handling**: Robust error handling and retries manage API rate limits and network issues.
 - **Background Task Queue**: FastAPI's `BackgroundTasks` is used to queue and process multiple requests efficiently.
 - **Caching (Planned)**: A Redis cache layer is planned to temporarily store Google Sheets data, reducing API calls and preventing quota exhaustion.
+### Code Architecture and Design
+---
+#### 1. **Code Architecture**

+- **Modular Design**: The code is divided into different modules based on their functionality, such as services, models, and routers.
+This separation of concerns helps in organizing the code logically and makes it easier to maintain.

+- **Layered Structure**:
+  - **Models**: Handle interactions with Firebase Firestore, encapsulating the logic for CRUD operations on the database.
+  - **Services**: Contain the business logic for synchronizing data between Google Sheets and Firestore, as well as managing background tasks.
+  - **Routers**: Define the API endpoints for handling synchronization, providing a clear entry point for various operations.

+#### 2. **OOP Concepts Used**

+- **Classes and Objects**:
+  - Classes such as `FirebaseModel`, `GoogleSheetsService`, and `FirebaseListener` encapsulate data and behavior related to specific components (Firestore, Google Sheets, and synchronization logic).
+  - Objects of these classes are instantiated to manage interactions with the database and Google Sheets.

+- **Encapsulation**:
+  - Each class is responsible for a specific part of the system, encapsulating the relevant data and methods.
+For example, the `FirebaseModel` class handles Firestore operations, while the `GoogleSheetsService` class manages interactions with Google Sheets.
+  - This encapsulation ensures that changes in one part of the system do not affect others, promoting modularity.

+- **Error Handling**:
+  - Classes and methods include error handling mechanisms to catch exceptions and handle them gracefully.
+This is implemented using `try` and `except` blocks, ensuring the system remains robust and reliable even in the face of unexpected issues.

+- **Background Task Handling**:
+  - The system utilizes FastAPI's `BackgroundTasks` to handle synchronization tasks asynchronously.
+This allows the server to queue and process multiple requests efficiently, enhancing performance and responsiveness.

+#### 3. **Routers Created**

+- **`sync` Router**:
+  - **Endpoint**: `/sync`
+  - **Functionality**: Handles the synchronization of data from Google Sheets to Firestore.
+It processes the webhook requests triggered by changes in Google Sheets, retrieves the changed data, and updates Firestore accordingly.

+- **`delete_row` Router**:
+  - **Endpoint**: `/delete_row`
+  - **Functionality**: Handles deletion requests from Google Sheets.
+When a row is removed in Google Sheets, this router receives the request, identifies the corresponding document in Firestore, and deletes it.

+- **Routing with FastAPI**:
+  - Each router is defined using FastAPI's `APIRouter` to group related endpoints together.
+This modular approach makes the code easier to understand and extend.
+  - Routers are registered with the FastAPI application, providing a clear and organized way to define and manage the API endpoints.

+#### 4. **Flow of Data and Interaction**

+- **Data Synchronization**:
+  - Changes in Google Sheets trigger webhooks, which are processed by the `sync` router.
+The router invokes the `GoogleSheetsService` to fetch the latest data and `FirebaseModel` to update Firestore.
+  - Changes in Firestore are captured by `FirebaseListener`, which updates Google Sheets using the `GoogleSheetsService`.

+- **Conflict Resolution**:
+  - The synchronization logic includes conflict resolution based on the "Last Write Wins" strategy, using timestamps to determine the most recent change.

+- **Background Processing**:
+  - Background tasks are utilized to handle synchronization requests without blocking the main thread, ensuring efficient processing of multiple requests.

 ### Getting Started
 1. **Prerequisites**: